jangroth/aws-certification-notes/devops-engineer-professional.md

   * Can enable **termination protection**
 * A **stack policy** is an *IAM*-style policy statements that governs who can do what

-TODO: stack sets and stack drift
-TODO: stack updates and implications on interruptions
-TODO: cfn-hup

 ##### Stack Creation

 ###### Process